Planning & building

 Councils support more homes.
 We don't support reforms that sacrifice both delivery and quality.

-The campaign and our submissions emphasise the readiness of the sector to facilitate change to support thriving, resilient, and inclusive communities and has support from metropolitan, rural, and regional local councils.
+Our planning reform advocacy emphasises the readiness of the sector to facilitate change to support thriving, resilient, and inclusive communities and has support from metropolitan, rural, and regional local councils.

 We know that the key challenges currently impacting the effectiveness and efficiency of the Victorian planning system is a lack of collaboration and co-design between local and state government, and we propose a planning reform model that integrates system designers in state government with system administrators in local government.